DruidDrone/algorithmia-vegetation/README.md

 > Part of trees/ungp

-This algorithm accepts as input a direcory of images hosted on algorithmia, amazon s3 or dropbox and returns the percentage vegetation detected in each image.
+This algorithm accepts as input a directory of images hosted on algorithmia, amazon s3 or dropbox and returns the percentage vegetation detected in each image.